 The biggest threat to a team or organization is complacency.
 The minute a team is okay with the status quo, all growth, innovation, and improvement stops.
 One symptom of complacency is groupthink.
 This situation occurs when everyone sits in a meeting in silence, and the robotic bobble-heads begin to bob with every agenda item.
 We’ve all been there.
 Since when did we define “working and playing well with others” as blind agreement and stifled voices?

 When bobble-heading happens a team a leader must ask him/herself, “How did we get here?”
-This journey into complacency has been a slow erosion of goals, aspirations, vision and purpose.
+This journey into complacency has been a slow erosion of goals, aspirations, vision, and purpose.
 It didn’t just show up at the meeting table.

 How do we create a learning, growing, stretching and contributing culture?

-Think back to times in your career where you experienced a team of experts with passion for what they were doing and using their expert’s voice in all discussions.
+Think back to times in your career where you experienced a team of experts with a passion for what they were doing and using their expert’s voice in all discussions.
 My experience is this team was a rare example of a high performing team.
-They had trust in each other that allowed them to be the “no” voice, the “yeah but” voice, their own voice of integrity.
-It was with the earned trust they could challenge each other’s assumptions and proclamations knowing that whatever they said or who ever they disagreed with understood that their purpose was honorable and righteous.
+They had trust in each other that allowed them to be the “no” voice, the “yeah but” voice, their voice of integrity.
+It was with the earned trust they could challenge each other’s assumptions and proclamations knowing that whatever they said or whoever they disagreed with understood that their purpose was honorable and righteous.
 The team knew they were all here because of a driving need to do the right things for the right reasons.
 These teams attained great results with passion and respect for each other.

 The presence or absence of prickly conversations in an organization or on a team will indicate the degree of complacency and the degree of passion for the work.
-Change, improvement, innovation and high performance can only happen when teams allow for and are encouraged to have the prickly conversations.
+Change, improvement, innovation and high performance can only happen when teams allow for and are encouraged to have prickly conversations.